-Instead of spending time wondering at what the future holds for HPC, Raj Hazra, Intel’s VP and General Manager for Entertainment and Government (and a long-time speaker at HPC events on behalf of the chip giant) cut to the chase and made the argument that supercomputing in the post-exascale world of 2025 would look quite different from a systems and workflow standpoint—and those differences highlight just how much AI has innovated on HPC’s back in recent years.
+Instead of spending time wondering at what the future holds for HPC, Raj Hazra, Intel’s VP and General Manager for Enterprise and Government (and a long-time speaker at HPC events on behalf of the chip giant) cut to the chase and made the argument that supercomputing in the post-exascale world of 2025 would look quite different from a systems and workflow standpoint—and those differences highlight just how much AI has innovated on HPC’s back in recent years.

 In his many years on the HPC speaking circuit given his former title as general manager of that business unit at Intel, Hazra has given a similar talk before—one about the need to evolve HPC systems into a larger platform.
 The last time was when big data was all the rage and companies were looking for new ways to market the same systems and software to meet a perceived fresh need.